CVE-2023-49203

 CVE-2023-49203 is a high-severity Network Amplification (CWE-406) vulnerability in Technitium Dnsserver.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 27.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Denial of Service (T1498); ranked at the 48th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References